-New Student Programs is responsible for providing online educational courses on data security, alcohol and drugs, dorm and fire safety, and hazing to all incoming students.
+New Student Programs is responsible for providing online educational courses on data security tutorial, alcohol and drug education courses, dorm and fire safety tutorial, introduction to library research, Black at Bryn Mawr virtual tour, and strengths quest.
 During new student orientation all incoming students attend presentations from Campus Safety, the Health and Wellness Center, and the Title IX Coordinator.
-An outside presenter also provides a program on alcohol education.

-In addition to a review of many aspects of working at the College, the Orientation Program provides a review of policies and procedures including, sexual misconduct and other College policies and procedures regarding harassment and discrimination, and the College Drug & Alcohol Policy.
+In addition to a review of many aspects of working at the College, the Orientation Program provides a review of policies and procedures including, a lesson on social wellness that captures healthy relationships, consent and respect, and intimate partner violence that are taught in person during THRIVE.